jmtome/FeedFramework/Comments Feature.md

 Now we will have the error also logged, so that if it happens in production we can check for it.

+So, the main idea is :

+- **Don't ignore errors**
+- **Don't let your app get into a weird state**
+- **Provide a fallback strategy if you can** (and when you do, log the errors)
+- **If the issue is really critical, it's better to crash the app than to get into a weird state where the App becomes unusable and must be reinstalled**